Arjuuuu07/Model-T-Training-with-Partially-Known-Hidden-Variables/README.md

 ### Step 1 — Partial labeling via rules

-Domain knowledge is encoded as rules that assign the hidden variable value for rows that meet certain conditions:
+Domain knowledge is encoded as rules that assign the hidden variable value for rows meeting certain conditions:

 ```
 if laser > 50 and m1 == 1  →  h = 3
 if laser < 20 and m1 == 0  →  h = 0
 ```

-These rules do not need to cover the whole dataset.
-In the example here, only **29.2% of training rows** were labeled this way.
-The rest had the hidden variable unknown.
+Rules do not need to cover the full dataset.
+In the reference experiment, only **29.2% of training rows** were labeled this way.

-### Step 2 — Train on the labeled subset
+### Step 2 — Phase 1 training on labeled rows

-A model is trained using only the rows where the hidden variable is known:
+A linear model is trained on the labeled subset:

 ```
 y = f(x₁, x₂, ..., xₙ, h)
 ```

-The model learns the relationship between all features — including the hidden variable — and the target output.
+The model learns the relationship between all observed features, the hidden variable, and the target output.

 ### Step 3 — Recover the hidden variable for unlabeled rows

-This is the key step.
-Because the model is linear, it can be **inverted**.
-For any unlabeled row where `y` is observed but `h` is unknown:
+Because the model is linear, it can be inverted.
+For any row where *y* is observed but *h* is unknown:

 ```
 h_estimated = (y_observed − base_prediction) / weight_of_h
 ```

-The model tells us what `h` must have been to produce the observed output.
 The estimate is clipped to the valid range defined by the rules.

-After this step, **every training row has an h value** — either from the rules directly, or recovered through the model.
+After this step, every training row has an *h* value — either rule-assigned or model-recovered.

-### Step 4 — Retrain on the complete dataset
+### Step 4 — Phase 2 retraining on the full dataset

-With all hidden variable values filled in, the model is retrained on the full training set.
-This second model is stronger because it has seen all 800 rows, not just the 234 rule-labeled ones.
+With all hidden variable values filled in, the model is retrained on the complete training set.
+This second model is stronger because it has seen all rows, not just the rule-labeled fraction.

-### Step 5 — Range prediction for test rows
+### Step 5 — Range prediction at test time

-At test time, the hidden variable is still unknown.
-Rather than guessing a single value, the model finds the k most similar labeled training rows and uses their hidden variable values to estimate a plausible range `[h_low, h_high]`.
-This range is propagated through the model to produce a prediction interval `[y_low, y_high]`.
+At test time, the hidden variable is unknown.
+Rather than guessing a single value, the model:

----

-## Why Partial Knowledge Is Enough

-The insight is that the hidden variable does not need to be measured for every row.
-As long as:

-1. A subset of rows can be labeled with reasonable confidence (via rules or any other method)
-2. The model can learn the relationship between the hidden variable and the output from that subset
-3. The relationship is approximately linear or monotonic

-...then the model itself becomes the tool for recovering the hidden variable everywhere else.

-This turns what looks like an incomplete dataset into a fully trainable one.
+1. Finds the *k* most similar labeled training rows
+2. Uses their hidden variable values to estimate a plausible range `[h_low, h_high]`
+3. Propagates this range through the model to produce a **prediction interval** `[y_low, y_high]`

+This prevents the confident-but-wrong errors of single-point predictors.
+In high-stakes settings, knowing that a prediction falls in `[0, 3]` rather than being a fragile point estimate is often more useful.

 ---